Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/symbolic_variables.md

 {{< TransferCFT/axwayvariablesComponentShortName  >}} creates and writes to a file: PAYALPH.14

-See the end- of- transfer examples in [Transfer- related procedure examples](../../../concepts/about_transfer_processing/procedure_examples).
+See the end-of-transfer examples in [Transfer-related procedure examples](../../../concepts/about_transfer_processing/procedure_examples).

 ## Defining symbolic variable blacklists for processing scripts